redhat-na-ssa/hobbyist-guide-to-rhoai/notes/03_CHECKLIST_PROCEDURE.md

         nominalQuota: 5
 ```

 What is this cluster-queue doing?
-This ClusterQueue admits Workloads if and only if:
+The example configures a cluster queue to assign a quota of 9 CPUs, 36 GiB memory, 5 pods, and 5 NVIDIA GPUs.

 - The sum of the CPU requests is less than or equal to 9.
 - The sum of the memory requests is less than or equal to 36Gi.
 - The total number of pods is less than or equal to 5.

 ![IMPORTANT]
 Replace the example quota values (9 CPUs, 36 GiB memory, and 5 NVIDIA GPUs) with the appropriate values for your cluster queue.
-The cluster queue will start a distributed workload only if the total required resources are within these quota limits.
+The cluster queue will start a distributed workload only if the total required resources are within these quota limits, otherwise the cluster queue does not admit the distributed workload..
 Only homogenous NVIDIA GPUs are supported.

 Apply the configuration to create the `cluster-queue`